Common Assault in the Northern Territory

 Penalty for common assault in the Northern Territory

 Common assault can attract a maximum penalty of imprisonment for one year.
 A court may also impose a non-custodial sentence such as a fine, good behaviour bond or community work order.

 Common assault is a summary offence and is dealt with in the Local Court (or Children’s Court if the accused is a juvenile).

 What is a common assault?

-A common assault does not require the victim to suffer any injury.
-It does not even require there to be any physical contact between the offender and the victim.
+A common assault, therefore, does not require the victim to suffer harm.
+It does not even require physical contact between the offender and the victim.

 The defence of self-defence